rtkay123/mirro-rs/README.md

 > **Note**
 > If you enable all configuration file features, if the configuration directory contains more than one valid file format, the order of priority goes from `toml` -> `json` -> `yaml`.

-Sample configuration files are provided in the [example](example) folder.
+Sample configuration files are provided in the [examples](examples) folder.

 A minimal `mirro-rs.toml` config file could look like: